M3t0r/tpl/docs/manpage.rst

 Description
 -----------

-:program:`tpl` renders a `Jinja2 <https://palletsprojects.com/p/jinja/>`_ template file with data aggregated from one or more data sources specified via options and writes the result to :option:`output_file`.
+:program:`tpl` renders a `Jinja2 <https://palletsprojects.com/p/jinja/>`_
+template file with data aggregated from one or more data sources specified via options and writes the result to :option:`output_file`.
+It is meant to be easily composable with other unix tools like :program:`xargs`, :program:`curl`, and :program:`jq`.

 .. option:: template_file